List of Tasmanian government agencies: State Growth

-The Department of State Growth is the lead agency of the portfolio headed by the Minister for State Growth and the Minister for Energy, presently the Hon.
-Matthew Groom MP; supported by the Minister for Tourism, Hospitality and Events, presently the Hon.
-Will Hodgman MP; the Minister for Information Technology and Innovation, presently the Hon.
-Michael Ferguson MP; the Minister for the Arts, presently the Hon.
-Dr Vanessa Goodwin MLC; the Minister for Planning and Local Government, the Minister for Forestry, and the Minister for Building and Construction, presently the Hon.
-Peter Gutwein MP; the Minister for Infrastructure and the Minister for Mining, presently the Hon.
-Rene Hidding MP; and the Parliamentary Secretary for Small Business, presently the Hon.
-Guy Barnett MP.
+The Department of State Growth is the lead agency of the portfolio headed by the Minister for State Growth and the Minister for Energy, supported by the Minister for Tourism, Hospitality and Events, the Minister for Information Technology and Innovation, the Minister for the Arts, the Minister for Planning and Local Government, the Minister for Forestry, and the Minister for Building and Construction, the Minister for Infrastructure and the Minister for Mining, and the Parliamentary Secretary for Small Business.

-The department is led by its secretary, Kim Evans.
+The department is led by its secretary, Craig Limkin.

 The Department of State Growth is responsible for the following statutory and non-statutory bodies: